 Decades of guiding clients through probate disputes

-At Giles Wilson, our contentious probate service is built on the diverse expertise of our team.
-Led by Philip Giles, Head of Family Law and a member of ACTAPS, we have over 25 years of experience resolving even the most complex probate disputes, securing significant settlements for our clients.
+Our contentious probate service is built on our team's diverse expertise.
+Led by Philip Giles, Head of Family Law and a member of ACTAPS, we have over 25 years of experience resolving complex probate disputes.

-Philip is supported by our STEP-qualified probate team, whose deep knowledge and attention to detail ensure that any solutions are carefully considered, avoiding further complications in the management of your loved one’s estate.
+Philip is supported by our STEP-qualified probate team, whose deep knowledge and attention to detail ensure that any solutions are carefully considered, avoiding further complications in managing your loved one’s estate.

 Investigating Unfair Estate Handling